szoio/szoio.github.io/_posts/2016-12-18-free-monad-event-sourcing-interpreters.md

 ## Acknowledgements

-Thanks to [Marek Kadek](https://github.com/KadekM) for some excellent critical input on [the previous post]({% post_url 2016-12-08-free-monads-and-event-sourcing %}) and valuable ideas and suggestions that helped reach the elegant outcome described above.
+Thanks again to [Marek Kadek](https://github.com/KadekM) for some excellent critical input on [the previous post]({% post_url 2016-12-08-free-monads-and-event-sourcing %}) and valuable ideas and suggestions that helped reach the elegant outcome described above.